ajaxjiang96/price-to-letters/README.md

-# price
+# price-to-letters
-A JavaScript toll that converts price number to letters
+A JavaScript tool that converts price number to letters.

 ## Usage